-If you must cancel an assignment after the posted cut off time, personally contact the appropriate school district Absence Management administrator.
+If you must cancel an assignment after the posted cut off time, personally contact the appropriate school district Absence Management administrator or school secretary.
 If it is after business hours you may leave a voice message with the school district, however you are still asked to contact the school where you accepted the assignment during regular operation.
 You will find the school phone number posted in your Absence Management assignment.
+Do not call the ESC.